 Deutsche Börse Group not only requires its management and staff to adhere to high standards - it demands the same from its suppliers and service providers.
-The code of conduct for suppliers requires them to respect human rights and employee rights and comply with minimum standards.
-Implementing a resolution of the Executive Board, the code of conduct for suppliers was amended in 2016 to include the requirements set out in the UK Modern Slavery Act, applicable to all corporations conducting business in the United Kingdom.
-Most suppliers have signed up to these conditions; all other key suppliers have made voluntary commitments, which correspond to, or in fact, exceed Deutsche Börse Group's standards.
-Service providers and suppliers must sign this code or enter into an equivalent voluntary commitment before they can do business with Deutsche Börse Group.
-The code of conduct is reviewed regularly in the light of current developments and amended if necessary.
-It is available on Deutsche Börse Group's website www.deutsche-boerse.com > Sustainability > Our ESG Profile > Procurement management.
+The code of conduct for suppliers requires them to respect human rights and environmental regulations and to comply with minimum standards in these areas.
+The minimum standards also incorporate the requirements of the German Lieferkettensorg-faltspflichtengesetz (Supply Chain Due Diligence Act) and the UK Modern Slavery Act.
+Service providers and suppliers must sign this code of conduct or enter into an equivalent voluntary commitment before they can do business with Deutsche Börse Group.
+The code of conduct for suppliers is reviewed regularly in the light of current developments and amended if necessary.
+It can be found at www.deutscheboerse.com > Responsibility > Sustainability > Our social environment > Procurement.